TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtendingTca/Examples/Index.rst

    Obviously this new field will now magically exclude a content element from being printed.
-For it to have any effect, it must be used during the rendering by modifying the TypoScript used to render the "tt\_content" table.
+For it to have any effect, it must be used during the rendering by modifying the `TypoScript`:pn: used to render the "tt\_content" table.
 Although this is outside the scope of this manual, here is an example of what you could do, for the sake of showing a complete process.

-   Assuming you are using "fluid\_styled\_content" (which is installed by default), you could add the following TypoScript to your template:
+   Assuming you are using "fluid\_styled\_content" (which is installed by default), you could add the following `TypoScript`:pn: to your template:

    .. code-block:: typoscript